 Lack of a Live View

-The ability to record in high definition (HD) is unquestionably advantageous, whereas the Live View feature is quite helpful when it comes to taking candid photographs or still life compositions, for example.
+The ability to record in high definition (HD) is unquestionably advantageous.
+In contrast, the Live View feature is helpful when taking candid photographs or still-life compositions, for example.

 It is a nuisance not to have these additional features, but it has to be seen how much of a turnoff this omission will be for SLR beginners weighing up their camera options.

 Quality of the Image